rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 does respiratory/cardiac/neural phases modulate/influence behavior and mental states.
 I really got inspired by the works like [this](https://www.sciencedirect.com/science/article/pii/S0301051123001606), and [this](https://www.sciencedirect.com/science/article/pii/S1053811922006632/).

+Cross-Modal Modeling: The study "Unveiling the Heart-Brain Connection" explored whether ECG signals could reliably reflect cognitive load.
+By extracting time-domain HRV metrics and "Catch22" descriptors from ECG and spectral power from EEG, we built a cross-modal XGBoost framework.
+This framework projects ECG features onto EEG-representative cognitive spaces, allowing mental workload inferences using only ECG.

+Synthetic Data Augmentation: To address data sparsity and model brain-heart interactions, we integrated the Poincaré Sympathetic-Vagal Synthetic Data Generation (PSV-SDG) model.
+This algorithm combines EEG and cardiac sympathetic-vagal dynamics to provide bidirectional estimators of the mutual interplay between the central and autonomic nervous systems.

+Further multimodal inquiry has investigated pupillometry as a non-invasive indicator of cognitive effort.
+Using the OpenNeuro dataset, we integrated feature-based and model-driven approaches to classify cognitive load from EEG and pupillometry.

 > Teaching and Mentoring: Building the Lab